 Google Chrome allows users to install web applications and run them within the browser.
 However, there are times when you wish you could just try the application without installing them in your browser.
 For this purpose, the Chromium Team is experimenting a new feature known as Ephemeral Apps.

 The feature is quite simple and useful: it allows users to try applications from Chrome Web Store without installing them so that you can check if the app is really useful or not.
+If you would like to install the latest features and security patches for Google’s browser jump over to our quick guide which takes you through how to upgrade Google Chrome making sure your Internet browser is safe and automatically updating.

 By enabling the chrome://flags/#enable-ephemeral-apps flag, you’ll notice that searching for Apps from the App Launcher will now return Chrome Webstore results with two buttons “Add” and “Launch” instead of the lonely “Install” button.
 The “Launch” button is intended to launch the App without installing it but for now in Dev Channel, this is the same as the “Add” button.